Right: this carving from Jaén Cathedral shows an oriental or Moorish philosopher and an occidental knight with a stone that fell from Heaven.

 Arthur, the Once and Future King

-book written by Geoffrey of Monmouth, the names of the mythical hero Arthur and the mythical wizard Merlin became inseparably linked.
-The book became the medieval
+Geoffrey of Monmouth, the names of the mythical hero Arthur and the mythical wizard Merlin became inseparably linked.
+The book became the medieval equivalent of a

-equivalent of a best seller, with an enormous number of copies being made (in an age before the printing press) and circulated throughout western Europe.
-Many
+best seller, with an enormous number of copies being made (in an age before the printing press) and circulated throughout western Europe.
+Many adaptations and

-adaptations and paraphrases were made in Latin prose and verse, and then vernacular versions appeared in Old English, Old French or Welsh.
-The characters and ideas
+paraphrases were made in Latin prose and verse, and then vernacular versions appeared in Old English, Old French or Welsh.
+The characters and ideas of Geoffrey's

-of Geoffrey's book were developed by French writers, such as Marie de France and Chrétien de Troyes.
-Other tales were related to the
+book were developed by French writers, such as Marie de France and Chrétien de Troyes.
+Other tales were related to the court of Arthur:

-describe the history of a sacred vessel in which the blood of Christ had been captured.
-Joseph Campbell divided the literature of
+history of a sacred vessel in which the blood of Christ had been captured.
+Joseph Campbell divided the literature of Arthur, Merlin and

 - Anglo-Norman patriotic epics: 1137- 1205